hrishikesh1990/freelancer_report/docs/5-how-to-hire-a-freelance-software-developer.md

 ## Devshops/ Staffing agencies
-While devshops provide end-to-end solutions for your development needs, there are also firms that allow you to hire individuals separately, and not as a team.
+While devshops provide end-to-end solutions for your development needs (i.e. you can outsource your needs entirely), there are also firms that allow you to hire individuals separately.
 You get to keep complete control of your entire development process along with access to additional manpower to help you in your build.

 #### The process to hire software developers at devshops
 1. <u>Search for the top solution providers</u>: You can find reviews of the best software outsourcing firms on Clutch.co and other similar sites.

 2. <u>Get in contact</u>: Fill a form on their websites OR Reach out to their managers/ customer support to explain your requirements.
 You can then work with them to understand the best solution for your needs.

-3. <u>Hire available developers</u>: If you’ve got the blueprint for your build laid out, you can request to hire their developers on a contractual basis.
+3. <u>Hire available developers</u>: If you’ve got the blueprint for your build laid out, you can make a request to hire their developers on a contractual basis.

 #### Pros:
-* There are certain high-quality dev shops that can promise a great quality of talent
+* Certain high-quality dev shops do exist that can deliver great quality of talent

 * Access to insights of the developers’ technical proficiency and ability to work

 * You can hire a team of developers if needed

 #### Cons:
-* High commission rates because they have to keep the developers on the payroll irrespective of projects availability
+* High commission rates because they have to keep the developers on their payroll irrespective of project availability

-* Since there would be two entities requiring the developers’ time, it might get tricky to work smoothly
+* Since there would be two entities requiring the developers’ time, it might be tricky to ensure seamless work

 * There could be cases of developers working on multiple projects at the same time